 All Our Stories: Stories, I think do not reveal the truth, they do however expose untruths.
 A multitude of narratives, all versions of perceived reality prevent the rise and tyranny of a singular narrative.
 And in this way, through a multitude of stories, a balance is maintained and truth whether it exists or not is safeguarded by not being singled out.
 In receiving these narratives we are able to reason that all versions matter; all must be given consideration; that all opinions must be questioned and that all perceptions have validity.
 All truths are untruths all untruths are true.
 In the absence of a multitude of narratives, reason remains ruined.

-I see reason ruined every day in newspapers, in images on TV channels and in the stacks of books, the so called literature of experts on all things Muslim, Pakistani and Middle eastern.
+I see reason ruined every day in newspapers, in images on TV channels and in the stacks of books, the so called literature of experts on all things Muslim, Pakistani and Middle Eastern.
 One of the greatest dangers facing the world today is the dangerous revival of a singular and value laden narrative of good and evil with its time released poison of hate.
-This view perceives the world in terms of fenced in real estate not earth and in terms of corporate interests not cooperation.
+This view perceives the world in terms of fenced in real estate not as Earth and in terms of corporate interests not cooperation.
 These story-tellers with their narratives of antipathy are given credence branded as secular as they view the world through an optic of fear and control while weaving stories full of hate: Stories that justify the existing divisions in our world geographical, social and economic.
 Language today continues to be used as a weapon with representations of whole peoples in dangerous ways instead of building understanding.

 A dangerous narrative of good and evil is steadily being crafted.
 I remember viewing a painting that had halted me in my tracks this year in April at the Neue Museum.
 It was of a middle aged man, who looked very much like an uncle of mine: balding, overweight, clearly distraught and under stress, his hands wrung together, his eyes bloodshot and worried, seated on a wooden chair outdoors in winter, looking up as though at someone.
 The crumbling wall behind him through a gaping hole in it showed a gray city building in snow.
 The subject has been stripped of his comfortable context and seemed isolated or being interrogated.
 The portrait had been commissioned by a wealthy well connected lawyer who upon seeing it, was so angry that he refused to accept it.
 He was insulted at the insinuation.
 The artist was Otto Dix the subject of the portrait, was a Jewish lawyer, Dr. Fritz Glaser, the city was Dresden, the year was 1921 (here, here, and here).
 In 1921 amongst the other lone voices this artist, Otto Dix, had warned of the times to come given all the hatred in the literature of the day in the Weimar Republic.
-And the victim had been insulted.
+And at the time the victim had felt insulted.

 Ignorance of each others stories leads us to assume that we know them.
 It allows us to maintain our perceptions of differences based on our own pre-conceived notions.
 When we do understand each others stories, we are transformed.
 We find that we don’t know ourselves and we grow and gain.